astroDimitrios/git-novice/learners/setup.md

 git version 2.47.0
 ```

-If a version number is printed like the output above git is installed and
+If a version number is printed like the output above Git is installed and
 ready to use.

 ## Git Autocomplete